thradams/Modules/README.md

 ```

-To use this module **all we need to do is to include the Console.h**
+To use this library **all we need to do is to include the Console.h**

 ```c
 /*